-Many women who have experienced previous miscarriages and wish to avoid associated cost of this treatment can benefit from Mexico’s IVF clinics and consider assisted hatching.
+Many women who have experienced previous miscarriages and wish to lower associated costs of IVF treatment can benefit from Mexico’s IVF clinics and consider assisted hatching.
 Assisted hatching in Mexico aims at shrinking the number of embryos which don’t hatch among older women and those whose embryos are known to have a distinctively thick zona pellucida.

 Infertility specialists have many techniques to increase the success rate of IVF.
 Assisted Hatching is a commonly used assisted reproductive technique to help with the fertilization process.

 The cost of assisted hatching in Mexico can be an added value for patients, who paid for many IVF treatments in past, and promise for an affordable, successful IVF treatment.

 IVF Clinics in Mexico have worked hard to develop several different approaches in aiding couples who struggle to afford AH and other fertility treatments.

 A Good Candidate

-Good candidates for assisted hatching in Mexico are those who have suffered repeated failed infertility treatments.
+Good candidates for assisted hatching in Mexico are those who have suffered repeated failed fertility treatments.
 Though the exact causes of these failures is rarely known it has been shown that the procedure can significantly improve the chances of success for these women.